 It's a bit of a chore of course, but you can smooth down the bottom of the cast iron (using an iron file or something similar), to ensure that there are no obvious bumps or rough patches that might cause damage when you're cooking.

-Enamel cast iron cookware is the much sleeker, more modern version of traditional cast iron.
+Enameled cast iron skillets and cookware is the much sleeker, more modern version of traditional cast iron.
 It's generally lighter and much smoother than regular cast iron, which can make it great for induction cooking.

 Enamel cast iron is just as conductive as standard cast iron, but the enamel coating which protects the surface of a pan can slow down the heating process.
 It's perfect for slow cooking, but you won't achieve the same high temperatures as you can from normal cast iron cookware.